ThomasStenger/ThomasStenger/README.md

-- 👋 Hi, I’m @ThomasStenger
+👋 Hi, I’m @ThomasStenger

-- 👀 Just a little space to display some of the projects I've been involved in.
+👀 Just a little space to display some of the projects I've been involved in:

 [EDA & Prediction Hourly Bike Users](https://github.com/ThomasStenger/Prediction-Hourly-Bike-Users)